ervandew/eclim/doc/content/eclimd.rst

   be running vim.

 .. end-eclimd-user

-**Windows**: The easiest way to start eclimd in windows is to double click on the eclimd.bat file found in your eclipse root directory:
-%ECLIPSE_HOME%/eclimd.bat

 .. note::
   Even though an eclipse gui is not started in eclim's headless mode, eclipse